cogentcore/core/docs/content/1-basics/5-updating.md

 })
 ```

-You can also register a [[core.WidgetBase.Updater]] that will get called when the widget is updated.
+You can also register a [[doc:core.WidgetBase.Updater]] that will get called when the widget is updated.
 This can allow you to more closely couple widgets with their updating logic:

 ```Go
 count := 0